microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Limitations of our approach

 To achieve the excellent results shown in this study it is paramount that the contrast agent instillation is performed in a reproducible and controlled way.
-It is thus important that a the instillation is performed by skilled personnel, with the help of a syringe pump.
+It is thus important that instillation is performed by skilled personnel, with the help of a syringe pump.
 Other contrast agents might be slightly easier to use for instillation, but fail to give equally high-quality results, as mentioned above.

 Our presented method for the investigation of the microvasculature within the bone tissue is thus mainly limited by the imaging method.